vperezco/adaimb.github.io/index.md

 <br>

-The first thing that we notice is 2020, this sudden increase in the unemployment initial claims.
+The first thing that we notice is 2020, this **sudden increase in the unemployment initial claims**.
 What happened here ?
 I mean, during the recession there also was an increase where the log of claims reached 14, but here its reaching almost 17 !
 And it is safe to say that this might be due to the pandemic.
 Looking now at the predictions, can see here that the **trends model improves the prediction about 19.54% on the overall period and about 42.96% in 2020**.
 From this we can conclude that the trends model helps to improve the predictions compared to the base model.

-However, now can the fact of predicting over a period in which we already know the ins and outs be useful?
-In real life, when we try to forecast, we don't know the response because it's what we are searching !
-So now, we are in december 2019, the New Year comes, everybody is asking you what are you plans for 2020, and you know exactly what it is... your plans for 2020 are to predict the unemployment initial claims !
+However,it is very useful to predict a period in which we already know the ins and outs ?
+In real life, when we try to forecast, **we don't know the response because it's what we are searching !** So now, we are in december 2019, the New Year comes, everybody is asking you what are you plans for 2020, and you know exactly what it is... your plans for 2020 are to predict the unemployment initial claims !
 Will Google trends help you to build a solid prediction for 2020 ?
 That's what we are going to find out !

 Our base and trends models is now trained for the observations from 2011 until December 2019, and our prediction period will be from January 2020 to November 2020.